dschnitzler14/BlinkR/BlinkR_app/markdown/playground/playground_how_to_use.md

+### What can it do?
 Throughout this app you will come across boxes like this one.
 Using these boxes, you can write and run R code.
+This is your **editor**.
+Once the code is typed or copied into the console, you can press the **run code** button.
+This will give you an output in the **console**

-In most cases you will be able to use the `send code to editor` button to copy a given piece of code to the editor, although sometimes you will be asked to type your own code or edit the existing code!
+In most cases you will be able to use the `send code` button to copy a given piece of code to the editor, although sometimes you will be asked to type your own code or edit the existing code!

+Sometimes you will see greyed out text in the editor that start with `#`.
+This is a comment and will not be computed when you press **run code**.

-## Let's try it out.
+### Let's try it out.

 1. Click `send code to editor`
 2. Wait for the code to appear inside the editor